 The chances of that having happened are microscopic.
 But given time, I believe that it did.

 You can read Stephen Hawking and learn that it’s still weirder than that.
-If the power of gravity or any one of a few other universal constants had differed from the values that they have by a small fraction of a percent, then none of this would have happened at all, not the stars, or the galaxies, not the planets nor their inhabitants.
+If the power of gravity had differed from the value that it has by a small fraction of a percent, then none of this would have happened at all; not the stars, or the galaxies, not the planets nor their inhabitants.

 And yet still, I believe it did.
 Why?
 Well we are here, aren’t we?
 And all of that stuff is so astonishing that I find it no more or less likely that it may have been the creation of an old geezer with a long white beard.
 I believe in the existence of God the Designer, no more or less easily than I believe in the postulate of “it just happened.”
 I don’t know how my smartphone works, but it does.
 Who am I to say whether intelligence created the universe or the universe created intelligence?